 Almond and pistachios have numerous health benefits for your heart, waistline, gut, and eyes.
 Thus eating these seeds is an excellent way of making your health and wellbeing better.

-Because of the health benefits of nuts – almonds and pistachios, you can buy them in bulk so that you can use them as snacks or add in dishes to boost your energy and nutrients.
+Because of the health benefits of nuts – almonds and pistachios, you can buy them in bulk so that you can use them as snacks or add to dishes to boost your energy and nutrients.